velocityvz/Bloxstrap/README.md

 Chevstrap is an enhanced Roblox and Roblox VN launcher, built specifically for Android and inspired by [Bloxstrap](https://github.com/bloxstraplabs/bloxstrap).

-Would you like to join our server?
+Would you like to join our community server?
 [Discord Server](https://discord.gg/rWkJ6Uh46U)

 ----